 On this episode of the Bangkok Podcast we talk languages with Frank Smith.
 He speaks Thai, Khmer, and Lao, and teaches Khmer at UC Berkeley in California.
-Add to that a quick conversation on the pros and cons of raising a kid in Thailand, and we’ve got the makings of another great episode of the Bangkok Podcast.
+Add to that a quick conversation on the pros and cons of raising a kid in Thailand, and we're done!

 It’s a listener suggestion this week from our friend Tim, another Bangkok expat.
 The topic?
 April.
 Yes, the month.
 Is this nutty month marked by oppressive heat and a state-sanctioned water fight something we love, loathe, or are ready to leave over?
 Listen to find out.
 Spoiler: it’s a split decision.